altoo-ag/akka-kryo-serialization/README.md

 			# Useful for debugging and lowl-level tweaking
 			kryo-trace = false

+			# If proviced, Kryo uses the class specified by a fully qualified class name
+			# to perform a custom initialization of Kryo instances in addition to what
+			# is done automatically based on the config file.
+			kryo-custom-serializer-init = "CustomKryoSerializerInitFQCN"

 			# Define mappings from a fully qualified class name to a numeric id.
 			# Smaller ids lead to smaller sizes of serialized representations.
 			#